-- (11) At least 72 hours before the Council Committee meeting, the Committee Clerk must give notice of the meeting by: - a) providing a copy of the agenda to each member of the Council Committee; and - b) posting the agenda on the City's website. - (12)The agenda under subsection (11) must include the following information: - a) The date, time, and, if applicable, place of the meeting; and - b) If the meeting is to be an electronic meetingconducted in whole or in part by means of electronic or other communication facilities: - (i) describe the way in which how the meeting is to be conducted electronically is to be conducted by means of electronic or other communication facilities and how the public may attend.
+- (11) At least 72 hours before the Council Committee meeting, the Committee Clerk must give notice of the meeting by: - a) providing a copy of the agenda to each member of the Council Committee; and - b) posting the agenda on the City's website. - (12) The agenda under subsection (11) must include the following information: - a) The date, time, and, if applicable, place of the meeting; and - b) If the meeting is to be an electronic meeting: - (i) describe the way in which the meeting is to be conducted electronically and how the public may attend.

-35.34.
-Reports from Committees
+34. Reports from Committees